 CASE STUDY: The Value of Preparation

-I enjoy radio both as a listener and as someone who has spent time working in the medium.
-When I graduated from university in 1982 I managed to get a place at the London College of Printing, (now the London College of Communication), where I trained as a radio journalist.
-It’s a time I look back on with fondness as the course gave me a good set of professional skills and an understanding of the value of preparation.
+I enjoy radio both as a listener and as someone who has spent a fair amount of time working in the medium.
+When I graduated from university in 1982, I got a place at the London College of Printing (now the London College of Communication), where I trained as a radio journalist.
+It’s a time I remember with fondness as the course gave me a good set of professional skills along with an understanding of the importance of preparation.

-Three days a week I present Share Radio’s afternoon show “Investment Perspectives”, which revolves around business, economics and politics.
-Given the global nature of economics and finance there will always be an abundance of stories and upcoming events that should never be viewed in isolation.
-An interest rate decision by America’s central bank (the US Federal Reserve), is as relevant to the US as it is elsewhere.
-Similarly, the financial and trade implications arising from the recent EU referendum are as important to the United Kingdom as they are to countries outside the bloc.
+Three days a week I present Share Radio’s afternoon show “Investment Perspectives”, which focuses on business, economics and politics.
+Because of the global nature of economics and finance, there will always be an abundance of stories and upcoming events that can never be viewed in isolation.
+An interest rate decision by America’s central bank (the US Federal Reserve), is as relevant to the United States as it is elsewhere.
+Similarly, the financial and trade implications from the recent EU referendum are as important to the United Kingdom as they are to countries outside the bloc.

-One of the first things I do when I wake up in the mornings is listen to the radio business news in order to get a handle on the main stories and to see how the overseas markets have opened/closed their trading day.
-In many respects the work actually begins before Monday as there’s usually plenty of reading and research to do in readiness for the week ahead.
+One of the first things I do when I wake up in the mornings is listen to the radio business news both to get a handle on the main stories, and to see how the overseas financial markets have opened/closed their trading day.
+In many respects the work actually begins before Monday as there’s usually plenty of reading and research to do for the week ahead.

-I’m usually in the office between 8am and 8.15.
+I’m normally in the office between 8am and 8.15.
 After breakfast, (porridge and a mug of green tea), I log onto my computer to access the Share Radio news agenda, the business press and the opening prices on the European equity markets.
 “Investment Perspectives” has a wall diary with the names of our guests written in the time slots.
-One o’clock and half past are given over to a financial markets expert.
+13:00 and 13:30 are given over to a financial markets expert.
 My job is to read up on the issues they want to talk about and write the interview questions.
-It’s one of the most enjoyable aspects of my job because I’m fascinated at the way economics connects to politics, society and history.
+It’s one of the most enjoyable aspects of my job because I am genuinely fascinated at the connection between economics, politics, society and history.

 Once the pre-records have been “put to bed” it’s back to the business of interview preparations, cue writing and working with the production team to organise the content for half past one to two o’clock.
 Three interviews are usually reserved for that slot one of which includes a roundup of the main corporate stories.

 The first hour of the show is always pacey, though with a slight edge of uncertainty.
 Uncertainty because I’m always aware that anything can happen: the desk controls, from which I operate or “drive” the programme, could freeze up: a guest might be running late or a live interview could crash on air because a phone connection dies.
 What do you do in that situation?
-The first rule is not to panic.
-I usually take my research notes into the studio so that I’ll have enough material from which to adlib whilst the producer deals with any problems.
+The first rule is don’t panic.
+I usually take my research notes into the studio with me so that I’ll have enough material from which to adlib while the producer deals with any problems.

-When the show comes off air at five o’clock I’m usually back at my desk talking to the production team about the schedule for the following day.
+When the show comes off air at five o’clock, I’m usually back at my desk talking to the production team about the following days schedule.
 It’s fair to say that every day is different and that’s what makes my job such a challenge.
-There are times when I have to think on my feet because it’s impossible to know what lies around the next corner, which is why it always helps to be prepared.
+There are times when I have to think on my feet because it’s impossible to know what else is round the next corner, which is why it always helps to be prepared.